srampinogroup/coding-in-chemistry/verlet/verlet.md

 x(t_k)$, its velocity $v_  k =v(t_k)$, and the force acting on it
 $f_k = f(x_k)$.

-For one particle of mass $m$ and one dimension $x$, the velocity Verlet algorithm is based on the following recursive scheme:
+For one particle of mass $m$ in one dimension $x$, the Velocity Verlet algorithm is based on the following recursive scheme:

 $$